 Once this happens, the options to address the issue are limited.
 This usually involves either a root canal or removal of the tooth.
 Depending on your specific case, the Doctors at Smile Design Dentistry will recommend a particular course of action.
 We’ll follow up and help you learn how to avoid the cost of endodontics and dental implants.

 The length of the appointment depends mostly on the number of roots on a particular tooth.
 This can vary from 1 to 4 or more.
 If a root has narrowed with age significantly or has a large curve, these things can also impact the length of an appointment.
 In some cases, we will make the decision to break the work into two appointments.

 This may be needed to increase the success rate by decreasing bacteria in the canals, to get immediate pain relief and then allow the appropriate time to finish, or to assess the tooth response further.
 We save time when using our advanced digital CBCT scanner.
 Again, we hope to communicate to you the needs in your mouth accurately and make every effort to respect your time.
 We try to provide the best clinical outcome possible and dental safety while visiting our dental office.

 How Successful are Root Canals?

 Root canals have been shown to be highly successful.
 Around 86% of root canals are successful, but individual circumstances can change the long-term outcomes and predictability.
 We try to be upfront with the prognosis in your particular tooth and if circumstances arrive where this needs to be adjusted, to communicate that to you.
 Situations such as fractures, the amount of remaining natural tooth, inaccessible canals along with other case-specific findings all factor into the equation.
-Please feel free to ask questions about your specific scenario to any of our Doctors.
+Please feel free to ask questions about your specific scenario or orofacial pain to any of our Doctors.